 - If you pay your pledge by cash or check, you may either mail a check to the church office or pay online through the website.
-There is a Give Now button on our website http://www.menomonieucc.org/home/giving/ that directs you to a secure location for paying pledges and special offerings.
+There is a Giving tab on our website http://www.menomonieucc.org/home/giving/ that directs you to Give Now at a secure location for paying pledges and special offerings.

 Welcome to First Congregational United Church of Christ